StefanoBerlato/GithubRepositoryCrawler/README.md

 2. Then, for each repository, it performs a code search (parameters code (required), f = file_that_contains_code)
 3. Eventually, it downloads (through `git clone`) the repositories that matches the specified parameters

-Rememeber that Github limits the number of requests you can do: to increment this number, specify username (-u) and password (-p)
+Rememeber that Github limits the number of requests you can do: to increment this number, register your own application at github.com/settings/applications/new and get a client_id and a client_secret

 # Help
 ```